I wanted to share a story about a potential Kansas state record typical we encountered behind my house deer hunting.

 That evening I decided not to hunt because I didn’t want to get the camera wet and the wind was wrong to hunt the set where the big brute was showing up.
 So that evening I took Troy to another piece of property and he hunted alone.
 We knew we had to play our cards right with this big boy, one mistake could mean the game was over with a smart old buck of this caliber.
 We knew the wind was going to be out of the northwest the next morning and it was going to be cold and perfect for the stand where “Horn Donkey” was showing up.

 The next morning we woke up early and had breakfast and then took scent free showers and made our way behind my house.
 The excitement we were feeling was indescribable.
 That morning we saw 2 coyotes and four bucks, two of the bucks were nice but not the one we were after.
 It was obvious the bucks were on the move.

 For the next few months I walked almost daily and never found him.
 It is just one of those deals in hunting that just wasn’t meant to be.
-You hunters out there know that it can and does happen and we hate it but that’s the way it goes.
+You hunters out there know that it can and does happen.
+We hate it but that’s the way it goes.
 We can honestly say we gave it our best shot and it is what it is.
-It’s not every day you get a shot at a potential Kansas state record typical with a bow so it still stings a little, but Troy will be back in Kansas this November and we will be looking for redemption.
+It’s not every day you get a shot at a potential Kansas state record typical with a bow.
+So it still stings a little.
+Troy will be back in Kansas this November and we will be looking for redemption.